mangei/social-platform-guard/README.md

 # Why I developed this extension?

-Because I miss some features great features on social platforms.
+Because I miss some great features on social platforms.
 I miss some filters to give me posts I really care about.
 And what I care about is what people actually post or share!
 I don't care about what they liked, what they commented on, how they reacted on other posts (of people or pages I don't even know or I am not interested in), or if they were tagged or mentioned somewhere.
 NO!
 I want to see what they are actually posting or sharing!
 This extension - my personal Guard - hides all posts I don't care about and let me focus on important things again.
 On explicit posts and shares from my friends!

 # Installation